brianglass/anastasis/files/weekday_vespers.md

 <span style="font-style:normal">Glory.
 Both now</span>. <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Cross-Theotokion.
 All-praised Martyrs.</span>

-<span style="letter-spacing:-.1pt">Â‘Lifted up on the Cross as the just judge, my sweetest Child, by tasting vinegar and gall<a href="#_ftn27" id="_ftnref27"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[27]</span></a> you have made sweet the bitterness that Adam tasted of old; therefore, Master, bring sweetness to me, who taste the bitter potion of your suffering, by rising again as All-powerfulÂ’, cried the Virgin as she wept.</span>
+<span style="letter-spacing:-.1pt">‘Lifted up on the Cross as the just judge, my sweetest Child, by tasting vinegar and gall<a href="#_ftn27" id="_ftnref27"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[27]</span></a> you have made sweet the bitterness that Adam tasted of old; therefore, Master, bring sweetness to me, who taste the bitter potion of your suffering, by rising again as All-powerful’, cried the Virgin as she wept.</span>

 <span style="font-size:18.0pt;mso-bidi-font-size:10.0pt">ON FRIDAY EVENING</span>